n3mo/data-science/README.md

 (linear-model xs y)
 ```

 Estimates simple and multiple linear regression for independent variable(s) *xs* and dependent variable *y*.
 Returns a list containing `'(intercept coefficient ...)`, with one coefficient for every independent (predictor) variable in *xs*.
 For simple linear regression, *xs* should be a single list of observations.
-For multiple regression, *xs* should be a list-of-lists contain independent variables arranged by "columns".
+For multiple regression, *xs* should be a list-of-lists containing independent variables arranged by "columns".
 Observed values of the dependent variable should be passed as *y*.

+**TODO: Provide p-value estimates, residuals, etc.**

 Example: Simple Linear Regression